What Are Buying Signals and Why They Matter in Sales?

 In sales, timing is everything, and recognizing buying signals gives you that edge.
 These signals — whether a prospect is asking about pricing, revisiting your website, or downloading resources—are clear signs that they’re ready to engage.

-By focusing on prospects showing genuine interest, you avoid wasting time on cold leads and instead spend your energy where it really matters.
+By focusing on prospects showing genuine interest, you avoid wasting time on cold leads and instead spend your energy where it really matters, effectively moving them through the sales funnel.

 It’s no secret that quick follow-ups lead to better results.
 In fact, responding to a lead within an hour can make you 7 times more likely to connect with a decision-maker than if you wait longer.